q3769/conottle/README.md

 Note that, regardless of the parameter values, there is no limit on how many overall clients or tasks the API can support.
 The `concurrentClientLimit` parameter e.g. only limits on the concurrent number of clients whose tasks are actively executing in parallel at any given moment.
-Before proceeding, excessive clients/tasks will have to wait for active ones to run for completion - a.k.a. the throttling effect.
+Before proceeding, excessive clients/tasks will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each throttled client has its own dedicated executor.
 The executor is backed by a thread pool of size `throttleLimit`.
 Therefore, a client/executor's task execution concurrency will never go beyond, and always be throttled at